Last Updated 04/26/2019

 In the early years, along with connecting families to each other, RH tried to open doors of understanding within the church at large.
 We invited guest speakers including, Robert Waggoner, Winford Claiborne, Wayne Coats, Robert R. Taylor, Jr., Rod Rutherford, James Boyd, Jim Dearman, Ernest S. Underwood, and others to come and speak at our mid-week evening Bible study period.
 This allowed these brethren to become familiar with home educated children and it also gave the children an opportunity to meet and get to know these brethren.

 Each year we have a Bible theme and an academic theme which are chosen by the Board of Directors.
-The 2018 Bible theme is the Prison Epistles which are the Books of Ephesians, Philippians, Colossians, and Philemon; and our academic theme is Foreign Languages (including sign language).
+The 2019 Bible theme includes the books of Daniel, Nahum, and Habakkuk; and our academic theme is Ancient Greece.
 We have a Beginner’s Bible Bowl for the toddlers which uses centers to teach Bible lessons, a Junior and Senior Bible Bowl with multiple choice questions taken from the Bible theme, plus daily devotional lessons which usually come from the same place.
 There is also a RH Fair which is centered around the academic theme, including activity centers run by our RH volunteers (a.k.a. parents and teens), plus a treasure hunt, arts and crafts, spelling bee, sporting activities, supervised canoeing, disc golf course, 40 ft. high rock climbing wall, and a zip line.
-We also have access to the Youth Activities Building (YAB) where there are basketball courts, volleyball courts, a walking track, plus we have our student presentations on two nights, student displays, all evening devotionals and some morning ones as well.
+We also have access to the Youth Activities Building (YAB) where there are basketball courts, volleyball courts, a walking track, plus we have our student presentations on two nights, student displays, all evening devotionals and some morning ones as well,.
 Volunteers even cook evening meals Tuesday - Thursday, for those who desire to purchase them which allows attendees to eat together as a group and become better acquainted.

 If you know of any members of the churches of Christ who home school their children or maybe are investigating home schooling as an option, please let them know about RH and encourage them to check out our website, www.RoundHouse.us.
 We would like to hear from them!